animate1978/MB-Lab-docs/docs/hair_system.rst

 Hair System
 ===========

-The new Hair Engine allows the ability to add particle hair to a MB-Lab character after finalization.
+The Hair Engines allows the ability to add particle hair to a MB-Lab character after finalization.

 .. image:: images/hair_full_render_002.png

-The particle hair can be accessed in ASSETS AND HAIR.
+The particle hair can be accessed in ASSETS AND HAIR group of MB-Lab.

 .. image:: images/GUI_hair_01.png